dmauser/Lab/ExpressRoute/ER-Local/README.md

 <img src="./Peering-Location-Local.png" alt="Peering Location"
 title="Peering Location" width="820" height="442" />

-As an example, Amsterdam and Amsterdam2 are Edge Locations close to West Europe Datacenter.
-Customer with ExpressRoute only linked reaching VNETs on West Europe Datacenter are eligible to ExpressRoute Local.
+For example, Amsterdam and Amsterdam2 are Edge Locations close to West Europe Datacenter.
+Customer with ExpressRoute only linked VNETs on West Europe Datacenter are eligible to ExpressRoute Local.
 In the other way around Atlanta does not have a close Azure Regions and customer's with ExpressRoute on that Peering location are not eligible for Local.

 **Note:** There are also couple constrains when you use ExpressRoute Local SKU, please review that documentation carefully before you try to make any change.